zhullyb/monyhar/monyhar/docs/windows_build_instructions.md

 #### Using Visual Studio Intellisense

-If you want to use Visual Studio Intellisense when developing Chromium, use the `--ide` command line argument to `gn gen` when you generate your output directory (as described on the [get the code](https://dev.monyhar.org/developers/how-tos/get-the-code) page):
+If you want to use Visual Studio Intellisense when developing Monyhar, use the `--ide` command line argument to `gn gen` when you generate your output directory (as described on the [get the code](https://dev.monyhar.org/developers/how-tos/get-the-code) page):